 The village is a favorite among tourists who appreciate the traditional and relaxing atmosphere as well as the hippie-like vibe that you can experience in Myrtos.

 Despite being quite popular, the settlement has managed to retain a unique style that many other tourist spots on the island have sadly lost.

 Myrtos is home to a wide beach, surrounded by two promontories that shape it as a protected bay.
 Near the village, you can visit the archaeological excavations of the Mycenaean settlement of Pyrgos.

 Latitude: N 35.183710 | Longitude: E 25.905651

-The delicious fishing village of Mochlos is located on the Mirabello Gulf coast, not far form the more developed cities of Agios Nikolaos, Ierapetra (in the south) and Sitia.
+The fishing village of Mochlos is located on the Mirabello Gulf coast, not far from the more developed cities of Agios Nikolaos, Ierapetra (in the south), and Sitia.

 Right opposite Mochlo’s small beach there’s a small island, also known as Mochlos.
 Here, archaeologists have unearthed important ancient findings, including a Minoan cemetery, but also several structures belonging to subsequent eras.

 As a matter of fact, the importance of Mochlos in Crete’s ancient past is stated by several archaeologists who consider that the settlement could have been certainly smaller than Knossos but as important as Phaistos (or Festos).

 >> These are some best-selling and top-rated tours in Crete!